GED In New Hampshire

 • There is no statewide requirement to first take a practice test first, but local testing centers may require it, and for online testing, it is also a prerequisite.

-GED Prep Classes in New Hampshire
+GED New Hampshire Prep Classes

 You can prepare for the HiSET test by studying online, and this website’s free GED practice tests and video lessons will help you decide if online learning is something for you.
 You may also opt to attend a traditional prep class near you.
 Click on your nearest city to see all the available prep sites.

-New Hampshire GED Testing Centers
+GED New Hampshire Testing Centers

 Bedford